slzatz/slzatz.github.io/transition_to_t2.md

     usermod -aG sudo username

-So can log on as *username* via putty (SSH) need to take the public key sitting in the ubuntu user in `.ssh/authorized_keys` and create `username\.ssh` and move the file there.
+To make it possible to log directly into the t2 AWS instance as *username* via putty (SSH), you need to take the public key sitting in the ubuntu user in `.ssh/authorized_keys` and create `username\.ssh` and copy the file there.
 Need to use sudo to copy and then change the ownership to *username*.

     sudo chown username authorized_keys

-Also changed the `username/.ssh` directory permissions to match the way the ubuntu user is configured
+Also changed the `username/.ssh` directory permissions to match the way the ubuntu user is configured:

     chmod 700 .ssh

 Then tested that I could log in with putty as *username* and that worked.

+**Install some required programs/services**

-    sudo apt-get install unzip (to unzip solr and to zip directories to move them [e.g. solr sonos_compantion]) sudo apt-get install default-jre (needed by solr)
+    sudo apt-get install unzip (to unzip solr and to zip directories to move them [e.g. solr sonos_companion]) sudo apt-get install default-jre (needed by solr)

-Then installed and configed postgresql
+Install and configure postgresql:

     sudo apt-get install postgresql (note this installed version 9.5)

-Need to make some changes in postgresql config files so that *username* can access from any address and tell postgres to listen to all addresses:
+Need to make some changes in postgresql config files so that *username* can access from any address and tell postgresql to listen to all addresses:

     sudo -u postgres -i